List of Twilight characters: Laurent

-A dark-haired, olive-toned vampire, Laurent is a member of James' coven in Twilight.
-When James and Victoria choose to track and murder Bella, Laurent leaves them and travels to Denali, Alaska, hoping to find solace among a coven of "vegetarian" vampires.
+A dark-haired, olive-toned vampire, Laurent is the leader of a trio of vampires wreaking havoc in the Olympic Peninsula in Twilight.
+When James and Victoria choose to track and murder Bella, despite her being under the Cullens protection, Laurent leaves them, warns the Cullens about James, and travels to Denali, Alaska, hoping to find solace among a coven of "vegetarian" vampires.
 He never adopts their strict diet of drinking animal blood, and "cheats" by occasionally feeding on humans.
 During this stay he takes a special liking to a vampire named Irina, though the infatuation is not strong enough to keep him there, as he later returns to Forks in New Moon as a favor to Victoria.
 During this visit, he stumbles across Bella and tries to kill her, before being ambushed by the Quileute wolves and subsequently destroyed.
 Laurent is described as power-hungry in The Official Illustrated Guide, but decides to help Carlisle save Bella from James.

 Laurent is portrayed by Edi Gathegi in Twilight, The Twilight Saga: New Moon and in a flashback seen In The Twilight Saga: Breaking Dawn – Part 1.
 In the films, he is given the surname "Da Revin".